Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Introduction

-To test the precision of the ISNet architecture's implicit segmentation, we trained it on a mixed dataset based on one of the largest open COVID-19 chest X-ray databases\cite{BrixiaSet}, with the objective of distinguishing COVID-19 positive cases, normal images, and non-COVID-19 pneumonia.
+We trained the ISNet on a mixed dataset based on one of the largest open COVID-19 chest X-ray databases\cite{BrixiaSet}, with the objective of distinguishing COVID-19 positive cases, normal images, and non-COVID-19 pneumonia.
 The two diseases have similar symptoms, making their differentiation non-trivial, and both produce signs in chest X-rays.
 Examples of COVID-19 signs are bilateral radiographic abnormalities, ground-glass opacity, and interstitial abnormalities\cite{clinicalCOVID}.
 Examples of pneumonia signals are poorly defined small centrilobular nodules, airspace consolidation, and bilateral asymmetric ground-glass opacity\cite{clinicalPneumonia}.
 We evaluate the optimized DNN in a cross-dataset approach, using images collected from external locations in relation to the training samples.
-This evaluation methodology can also be described as testing with an out-of-distribution (ood) dataset\cite{ShortcutCovid}, and it shall allow us to understand if ignoring the image background increases generalization performance.
-We present more details about the databases in section \ref{dataset}.
+Evaluation with an o.o.d. dataset\cite{ShortcutCovid} shall allow us to assess whether the ISNet can reliably ignore the image background, reducing shortcut learning and increasing generalization performance.